brianpyai/chatbot/Termux Debian.md

 ```

 This setup provides a Debian environment within Termux, with Python and various AI-related libraries installed.
 The environment is ready for development and running AI models, including Llama.

-Would you like me to explain any specific part of this setup or provide more information about any of the installed packages?